jgwinnett/wordsquare-code-test/README.md

 ## Running the program from the command line

+Use one of the following methods below, then follow the instructions provided by the application.

 ### Via Maven

 Ensure the code has been compiled, either as a lifecycle stage of (`mvn install`) or explicitly via `mvn compile`